TheAlgorythm/pam-auth/README.md

 ## [PAM Direct Fallback](pam-direct-fallback)

-This module can be used to make PAM statefull.
+This module can be used to make PAM stateful.
 If you want to have an easy authentication path with e. g. pin, [Howdy](https://github.com/boltgolt/howdy) and a FIDO2 USB security key and a hard path with your password, then this will make sure that the easy path can only be triggered once.
 After a successful login the user-state will be resetted.